dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 After receiving an EAP-Request packet with EAP-Type=EAP-EDHOC as described in this document, the conversation will continue with the EDHOC messages transported in the data fields of EAP-Response and EAP-Request packets.
 When EAP-EDHOC is used, the formatting and processing of EDHOC messages SHALL be done as specified in {{RFC9528}}.
 This document only lists additional and different requirements, restrictions, and processing compared to {{RFC9528}}.

 The message processing in {{Section 5 of RFC9528}} states that certain data (EAD items, connection identifiers, application algorithms, etc.) is made available to the application.
-Since EAP-EDHOC is now acting as the application of EDHOC, it may need to further this data to complete the protocol.
+Since EAP-EDHOC is now acting as the application of EDHOC, it may need to handle this data to complete the protocol execution.
 See also {{I-D.ietf-lake-edhoc-impl-cons}}.

 Resumption of EAP-EDHOC may be defined using the EDHOC-PSK authentication method {{I-D.ietf-lake-edhoc-psk}}.

 ### Successful EAP-EDHOC Message Flow without Fragmentation

-EAP-EDHOC authentication credentials can be of any type supported by COSE and be transported or referenced by EDHOC.
+EDHOC allows EAP-EDHOC to support authentication credentials of any type defined by COSE, which can be either transported or referenced during the protocol.

 The optimization combining the execution of EDHOC with the first subsequent OSCORE transaction specified in {{RFC9668}} is not supported in this EAP method.